 After the evaluation process, Metro Council will make the decision on whether to proceed with construction of a facility.
 “This is the first step in a very long process,” Metro Council President Lynn Peterson said.

-Visit the Metro West page for more information about the project.
 View meeting materials and listen to a recording of the Feb.
 4 Metro Council meeting here.